-The net name is the same as the signal you added to the Ports tab of the Add/Edit Cores dialog.
+The net name is the same as the signal you added to the External Ports section.
 Pin B27 of the FPGA connects to User LED 0.
-The pins of the FPGA are described in the Multimedia Board UserGuide which is available on the UofT EDK page.
+The pins of the FPGA are described in the Multimedia Board User Guide which is available on the UofT EDK page.
 You can find pin B27 on page 23.
 See if you can find the pin on the Multimedia Board Schematics available on the UofT EDK page.
 You will observe that the schematic is quite large.
 Use the Acrobat Find feature to look for the string user\led.
 You should find it on two pages.
 One showing the pins of the FPGA and the other showing the connection to the LEDs.
 Remember how the LEDs are driven as a later step will ask you about this.

-- 15. Right click on Project:mb0\default in the Applications tab and select the Set Compiler Options submenu.
+- 14. Right click on Project: mb0\default in the Applications tab and select the Set Compiler Options submenu.
 A dialog box is displayed.
-Verify that the XmdStub mode of operation is selected and the Program Start Address is 0x500.
+Verify that the XmdStub mode of operation is selected and the Program Start Address is 0x800.
 This will build the ROM monitor stub, called XmdStub, into the software and hardware so that debugging can be done.
-Executable mode assumes that the software has already been debugged and executes it on reset. - 16.
-Select the Tools menu followed by the Download submenu.
+Executable mode assumes that the software has already been debugged and executes it on reset. - 15.
+Select the Device Configuration menu followed by the Download Bitstream submenu.
 This will run the ISE place and route tools to create a bitstream, then download the bitstream to the target board.
 This will take a few minutes.